martinkwan/minimum-viable-vacation/README.md

 # Minimum Viable Vacation

-A web application to find the cheapest destination you can fly to given a budget
+A web application to find the cheapest destination you can fly to, given a budget
 <!-- ![Alt text](screenShot.png "") -->

 ## Installation